jhpyle/docassemble/subdocs/abouttwo.md

 find a bug, you can [submit an issue on GitHub].
 You can also [e-mail the developer].

-On June 21, 2019, the docassemble community will convene in Brookyln, New York for <a href="https://docacon.com">Docacon</a>, a one-day docassemble conference (see <a
+On June 21, 2019, the docassemble community will convene in Brooklyn, New York for <a href="https://docacon.com">Docacon</a>, a one-day docassemble conference (see <a